Re2LLM: Reflective Reinforcement Large Language Model for Session-based Recommendation: Experimental Results

 \subsubsection{Evaluation Strategy and Metrics}

 For each dataset, we apply the split-by-ratio strategy~\cite{daisyrec} for sessions to obtain training, validation, and test sets with a ratio of 7:1:2.
 For the full dataset setting, we use the entire training set.
-For the few-shot setting, we sample 500 training samples from the entire training set. {In terms of evaluation, we adopt a leave-one-out evaluation methodology, which considers the last item in each session as the target.
+For the few-shot setting, we sample 500 training samples from the entire training set. {In terms of evaluation, we consider the last item in each session as the target.
 Considering the cost and efficiency of LLMs, we randomly sample a subset of 2,000 sessions from the test set.
 For the efficiency of evaluation, we sampled 49 negative items for each positive item (i.e., target). } In addition, we adopt two commonly used metrics for model evaluation, including normalized discounted cumulative gain ($NDCG@n$) and hit rate ($HR@n$), with $n=\{5, 10\}$.
 The results show the average of five runs with different random seeds.